 We have programs designed specifically for you.

 Cognitive behavioral therapy can help people cope with problems that trigger eating binges, such as depressed mood and negative body image.
-Through CBT, people with binge-eating disorder learn to identify, understand and better manage their eating patterns.
+CBT is a common therapy that helps people with binge-eating disorder learn to identify, understand and better manage their eating patterns.

 Dialectical behavior therapy is another popular psychotherapy used to treat binge-eating disorder.
 This approach aims to reduce the desire to binge eat by teaching people skills to manage emotions, improve relationships and cope with stress.